BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Textual sentiment index construction

 \subsection{Pre-processing work}

-The pre-processing work, after grabbing \emph{all} the firm-specific data from Weibo during the above time period, consists of posts cleaning and labelling.
+After grabbing \emph{all} the firm-specific data from Weibo during the time period stated above, we start with a pre-processing work, which consists of cleaning and labelling on all posts.
 To filter out noisy posts like advertisements or others that are published by \emph{water army}\footnote{Internet water army, always sponsored by certain business entities, is a group of paid posters who post biased content for particular purposes and have flooded the social networks nowadays, as pointed out by \citet{chen2013battling}.}, we also adopt a detection model\footnote{A commercial software, launched by DataStory (www.datastory.com.cn), that is used to detect water army and has successfully served for more than 100 internet companies.} through labelling those jam information, at the same time when we label real sentimental posts about corresponding stocks.
-Note that in traditional sentiment analysis under supervised learning framework, one may label a piece of context by emotional words, like ``happy'' and ``anger''.
-However, when it comes to financial texts, we prefer using the \emph{polarity}, i.e., ``positive'', ``negative'', and ``neutral'' to label the data, as they could also represent the attitude of posters corresponding to bullish, bearish, and ambiguous markets, respectively.
+Note that in traditional sentiment analysis under supervised-learning framework, one may label a piece of context by emotional words, like ``happy'' and ``anger''.
+However, when it comes to financial texts, we prefer using the \emph{polarity}, i.e., ``positive'', ``negative'', and ``neutral'' to label the data, as they represent the attitude of posters corresponding to ``bullish'', ``bearish'', and ``ambiguous'' markets, respectively.
 Furthermore, we adopt a \emph{voting strategy}, similar as in \citet{ribeiro2016sentibench}, to enhance our accuracy of labelling.
-More precisely, each post, in each round out of six, is manually labelled by at least three experts and we only keep those answers that are agreed by at least two experts.
+That is, we totally conduct six rounds of labelling and in each round, each post is manually labelled by at least three experts and we only keep those answers that are agreed by at least two of them.
 Moreover, we also need to achieve consensus on those conflicted posts among us before the next round starts.
-Eventually, we end up with original 117,029 posts for three stocks in total from Weibo during the considered time period mentioned above and randomly label 10,165 ones (8.69\%) that are ready to train and assess different ML models in the following.
+Eventually, we end up with 117,029 original posts for three stocks in total from Weibo during the considered time period mentioned above and randomly label 10,165 of them (8.69\%) that are ready to train and assess different ML models in the following.